-There is an offer out for the CEO (compliance and enforcement officer) and Kimberley Lashua hopes to have filled by next week.
-Interviews for the Legal Technician in Essex will proceed once the panel is confirmed.
+There is an offer out for the CEO (compliance and enforcement officer) and Kimberley Lashua hopes to have the hiring process finalized by the end of the week.
+Interviews for the Legal Technician position in Essex will proceed once the panel is confirmed.